Last Updated on August 6, 2022 by Max

 - 4 walnuts

 Mix all ingredients in a blender or mixer.

 Ground wheat bran, prepared with pumpkin seeds or watermelon (Curcubita pepo).
-Take 8 tablespoons of pumpkin seeds and crumble (unheated and not peeled).
+Take eight tablespoons of pumpkin seeds and crumble (unheated and not peeled).
 Then put it in 1 liter of water and boil for 15 minutes.
 Allow cooling.
 Take the surface water containing pumpkin oil and set it aside for the next day.
-The remainder of the liquid should be mixed with five tablespoons of wheat bran and left for the night and strained — the liquid combines with water containing the oil.
+The remainder of the liquid should be mixed with five tablespoons of wheat bran and left for the night, and strained — the liquid combines with water containing the oil.
 You can also add the juice from two lemons and honey if you do not have diabetes, obesity, or are not allergic.

 The yeast cure has shown beneficial effects even in prostate cancer.
 Experimental studies demonstrated that daily ingestion of this product resulted in malignant development stopping in less than three months.

 Take 2-3 yeast tablets per day for three weeks.
 Make a 7-day break and repeat.